binpash/benchmarks/weather/README.md

-## max-temp
+## weather

-This benchmark processes NOAA weather data to compute basic temperature statistics across multiple years.
+The `max-temp` part of the benchmark processes NOAA weather data to compute basic temperature statistics across multiple years.
+The `tuft-weather` part re-creates Edward Tuft's famous weather plot using the same, or similar, data.

 ### Inputs